mmitch/gbdt/README.md

 ### possible functional improvements

 * support branch switching for staging
-  * As a developer I want so switch branches in the staging environment so I can showcase different features.
+  * As a developer I want to switch branches in the staging environment so I can showcase different features.
   * but is it really needed? trying to live without it for now